English

 English Language

-Students explore and analyse a range of fiction and nonfiction texts.
+Students explore and analyse a wide range of fiction and non-fiction texts.
 They also write creatively for a range of purposes, including descriptive and persuasive writing.

 Students are assessed in three areas: